 In our other posts and emails to customers (make sure you sign up for out list), we have disclosed tropical decking options, the pricing fluctuations of Ipe, and its importing seasons.
 On this page, we will be sharing some challenges which one can encounter during installation or while using tropical hardwood decking lumber such as Ipe and Cumaru.

 The challenges of Ipe Wood

 Most of the decking lumber is usually quartersawed in order to enhance the stability of external lumber and to display a regular vertical grain stripping on the surface.
 This method does expose most of the interior structure of the tree, known as the Medullary rays.
 These rays are responsible for the movement of nutrients from the tree’s outer layers to the inner layers.
 The rays are always dense and do not level or smooth with ease.

-Consequently, the quartersawed boards do requires some final touches with a sander to make it smooth even after being milled.
+Consequently, the quartersawed boards do requires some final touches with a sander to make them smooth even after being milled.
 This attribute is not a lumber’s imperfection; instead, it is a natural condition of its structure.
-While such features are not unique to the tropical hardwoods, they are more recognized with them due to their hardness than the pressure-made lumbers or softwoods such as Cedar.
+While such features are not unique to tropical hardwoods, they are more recognized with them due to their hardness than pressure-made lumbers or softwoods such as Cedar.

 Ipe Wood challenges due to Warping

-Whether Cumaru, Ipe or pressure-made pine, they all have a high amount of moisture contents than the lumbers used for internal designs.
-These decking materials are usually air-dried which makes them possess a 14-18% of moisture rather than being kiln-dried.
+Whether Cumaru, Ipe, or pressure-made pine, they all have a high amount of moisture content than the lumbers used for internal designs.
+These decking materials are usually air-dried, which makes them possess 14-18% of moisture rather than being kiln-dried.
 To ensure the stability of outdoor products, such moisture levels are essential.
-In a case where the boards are kiln-dried to a moisture level below 8%, such boards are usually moisture-demanding and tend to absorb moisture when taken to a humid environment or during the rainy period.
-Through the use of higher moisture content, large swings of the moisture content can be prevented, and consequently curb a rapid enlargement of the wood.
+In a case where the boards are kiln-dried to a moisture level below 8%, such boards are usually moisture-demanding and tend to absorb moisture when taken to a humid environment or during a rainy period.
+Through the use of higher moisture content, large swings of the moisture content can be prevented and consequently curb a rapid enlargement of the wood.